threefoldfoundation/info_sdk/src/1_architecture/architecture_flist.md

 #### But how does it work ?

 One word: CAS (or more words: Content Addressed Storage).
 We store metadata and data in two ways.
 Data is stored in a 0-db somewhere.
-We split files into chunks, and then we save each chunk (content) and it's hash (address) into the database (storage).
+We split files into chunks, and then we save each chunk (content) and its hash (address) into the database (storage).

 The flist itself is the Metadata.
 It's a database that contains a list of directories and files, all their information (name, size, permissions, ...) and the list of chunk addresses (the list of hashes we can use to query the database).